-- 1) Raising the minimum wage may hurt the economy.
-Requiring businesses to increase the pay of non-tipped minimum wage workers by 33 percent and tipped minimum wage workers by 80 percent will push up wages of other workers and increase overall labor costs.
-Some evidence shows that businesses respond to an increase in the minimum wage by raising prices or by hiring fewer workers, or both.
-An increase in the minimum wage could be particularly difficult for smaller businesses and restaurants with fewer financial resources.
-The government does not need to require businesses to pay their workers more; businesses already pay nearly all Colorado workers more than the proposed minimum wage. - 2) Some evidence shows that increases in the minimum wage cause employers to hire fewer less-skilled and inexperienced workers.
+1) Raising the minimum wage may hurt the economy.
+Requiring businesses to pay non-tipped minimum wage workers 33 percent more and tipped minimum wage workers 80 percent more will push up wages of other workers and increase overall labor costs.
+Some evidence shows that businesses respond to an increase in the minimum wage by raising prices or by hiring fewer workers.
+An increase in the minimum wage could be

+- 1 particularly difficult for smaller businesses and restaurants with fewer financial resources. - 2 The government does not need to require businesses to pay their workers more; businesses - 3 already pay more than 95 percent of Colorado workers more than the proposed minimum - 4 wage.

+- 2) Employers may hire fewer less-skilled and inexperienced workers.
 These workers would then miss the opportunity to earn an income and gain the skills and experience that would allow them to earn higher wages in the future.
 Also, businesses forced to pay higher wages may offer fewer benefits, raises, and training opportunities.
 Further, many minimum wage workers do not live in low-income households or earn the minimum wage for long.
-Instead of increasing the minimum wage for all workers, existing programs and tax benefits can help low-income workers in need. - 3) Since changes to the state constitution require voter approval, putting the minimum wage in the state constitution will make it difficult to respond quickly to future economic and labor conditions.
-Also, adjusting the minimum wage each year for inflation could contribute to continuing higher prices for Colorado consumers.
-Further, businesses will be required to pay workers higher wages each year regardless of their qualifications or performance and the financial condition of the business or the economy.
+Instead of increasing the minimum wage for all workers, existing programs and tax benefits can help low-income workers in need. - 3) Adjusting the minimum wage each year based on inflation could contribute to continuing higher prices for Colorado consumers.
+Also, businesses will be required to pay workers higher wages each year regardless of their qualifications or performance and the financial condition of the business or the economy.
+Further, since constitutional amendments require voter approval, putting the minimum wage in the state constitution will make it difficult to lower the wage or change the inflation adjustment requirement to respond to future economic and labor conditions.